Lwdthe1/CSC-365-A3/README.md

 After you enter a pair, e.g. "0,41", click "Show Path" now and the program will display the shortest path from the source site to the destination site in the left pane of the gui.

 #Known Errors
+###Inconsitent numbering of source and destination sites
 For some reason, the numbers of the source and destination sites don't line up after awhile.
 Try running the program to see which numbers actually match up before showing the program off.

+###Graph Fully Connected
+The program is supposed to return the number of spanning trees for any arbitrary node as a starting point, but because I currently only have a single site in my base sites /websitesA3.txt, the graph is fully connected and, intuitively, there are no spanning trees reported by Prim's algorithm.